SmithsonianWorkshops/advanced-hydra-workshops/job_arrays/job_arrays_hands_on.md

 Open `mafft.job` in your favorite text editor (e.g. `nano`, `vi`, or `emacs`).

-This time we’re going to add the `-t` option to the job file.
-We’re also going to use the `-tc` option which will limit the number of tasks running concurrently.
+This time we're going to add the `-t` option to the job file.
+We're also going to use the `-tc` option which will limit the number of tasks running concurrently.

 You want to use `-tc` when each task might stress the cluster and effectively reduce the efficiency of your job array.
 In most cases heavy I/O is the primary reason to limit the number of concurrent tasks.